Worms in Poultry - Recognising and Treating Worms

 If the droppings are:

 Black, runny and sticky - Can point to nutritional deficiency.
-Revisit their diet and feed only layers pellets ad lib with treats of corn twice a day for two weeks to see if this improves their droppings.
+Revisit their diet and feed only layers pellets ad-lib, with treats of corn twice a day, for two weeks to see if this improves their droppings.
 Stop all other treats for this period.
-For example, too much green vegetables, like cabbage, can also affect make their poo blacker than it should be.

-Other signs are:- worms visible in the droppings; mucky bottoms; dishevelled, depressed appearance; weight loss; drop in egg production; pale comb.
+Other signs to be aware of: worms visible in the droppings; mucky bottoms; dishevelled, depressed appearance; weight loss; drop in egg production; pale comb.

 Treatment of worms

-If you suspect worms then the veterinary answer is to use a recognised, licensed, anthalmintic (wormer) like Flubenvet or Solubenol.
+If you suspect worms then the veterinary answer is to use a recognised, licensed, anthelmintic (poultry wormer) like Flubenvet or Solubenol.
 These are the only wormers licensed for poultry through the Animal Veterinary Medicines Authority and you will need a prescription from a vet, or have to complete a POM-VPS declaration form on a website.

 Please be careful when buying online that the company you buy from actually have an SQP (Suitably Qualified Person) to dispense Flubenvet.
 Beware of any online company that does not ask you to complete a form or give the SQP information before purchase.

-Flubenvet should be used twice a year, spring and autumn, to rid your birds of worms or more often if advised by your vet.
+We recommend Flubenvet should be used at least twice a year, spring and autumn, to rid your birds of worms - or more often if advised to do so by your vet.
 It is the only wormer that will kill Gapeworm and if this is suspected, give Flubenvet immediately.
-Follow any instructions for meat or egg withdrawal, although the Flubenvet 1% does not now need an egg withdrawal period.
+Follow any instructions for meat or egg withdrawal given by the dispenser, although the Flubenvet 1% does not now need an egg withdrawal period.

 Other products are available e.g. Ivermectin drops and Piperazine.
-These are not licensed for poultry at this time, but are widely used by Vets for poultry (and do not need to be dispensed by an SQP).
-Ivermectin is applied with drops to the skin and works against internal and external parasites whilst Piperazine will kill roundworm.
+These are not licensed for poultry at this time but are widely prescribed by Vets for poultry (and do not need to be dispensed by an SQP).
+Ivermectin is a spot-on treatment applied with drops to the skin and works against internal and external parasites whilst Piperazine will kill roundworm.

-The natural answer, which many people prefer, is regular use of an herbal product.
+The natural answer, which many people prefer, is the regular use of a herbal product.
 No licence is required as they contain no 'chemicals'.
 These will not kill Gapeworm but can help prevent other worms.

 We offer 3 brands on this website.
-None are 'licensed' to say it is a poultry 'wormer' so cannot label the product as such simply because herbal products do not need licenses.
+Herbal remedies cannot be 'licensed' as a poultry 'wormer' so manufacturers cannot label the product as such simply because herbal products do not need licenses.

-Verm-X for Poultry is the most widely used, especially in organic systems, and comes in liquid or pellet form.
+The Verm-X for Poultry range is the most widely used, especially in organic systems, and comes in liquid or pellet form.
 It is administered for 3 days out of every month throughout the year.

 The Net-Tex Company offer a product called Herbal Gut Conditioner which again, does not need a licence and Net-tex say it works on the gut to make it inhospitable for worms.

-Thirdly is Battles Easyverm Parasite Pellets Like Verm-X you would add these pellets to feed for 1 week per month.
+Thirdly is Battles Easyverm Parasite Pellets.
+You would add these pellets to feed for 1 week per month.

 We think the best approach is to use one of the herbal products on a regular basis as per instructions and then, if worms are still suspected, especially Gapeworm, use the chemical answer of Flubenvet.
 Herbal products will not kill Gapeworm.

-Leaving your chickens, or any poultry, on the same small area of ground for prolonged periods is the primary cause of worms (and many other diseases).
-Net-Tex Ground Sanitising Powder , or our own Flyte Coop & Run Sanitising Powder can be sprinkled regularly on the ground used by the birds, and will kill the worms from larvae stage to full grown.
-Very useful products.
+Leaving your chickens, or any poultry, on the same small area of ground for prolonged periods is one of the primary causes of worms (and many other diseases).
+Moving birds to fresh ground regularly and using a ground sanitiser to prevent build-up of worm larvae is a solution.
+Net-Tex Ground Sanitising Powder, or our own Flyte Coop & Run Sanitising Powder, can be sprinkled regularly on the ground used by the birds, this will kill the worms from larvae stage to full grown.

 Prevention is better than cure

-These simple preventative measures against worm infestations can help save a great deal or worry and loss of birds.
+These simple preventative measures against worm infestations can help save a great deal of worry and loss of birds.

-** Use Apple Cider Vinegar in your birds drinking water regularly (plastic drinkers only).
-This changes the balance of acid in their gut so that it becomes a rather inhospitable place for worms to live and breed.
+- Use Apple Cider Vinegar in your birds drinking water regularly (plastic drinkers only).
+This changes the balance of acid in their gut so that it becomes a less hospitable place for worms to live and breed.
 One teaspoon per litre of water is all that is needed.

-©Flyte so Fancy 2011.
-Author: Anne Weymouth.
+Poultry Worms - Treat & Prevent ©Flyte so Fancy 2011 Author: Anne Weymouth.
 Reproduction of part or all of this text is only possible with the express permission of Flyte so Fancy Ltd.